Mission Statement

 Our curriculum has been carefully designed to suit the needs of our school community.
 Skills and knowledge are taught discreetly in subject areas giving children a broad understanding of each subject.
 Children acquire the ‘big ideas’ (Threshold Concepts) in each subject area through exploring different knowledge categories.
 The level they are taught at is determined through the Milestones.
 Achievement is assessed through Proof of Progress Tasks.
 Our curriculum is designed to embed transferable skills, without weakening skills-based learning.
 Proof of Progress tasks are carefully designed to assess long-term memory and the acquisition of subject-based skills.
 (See Appendix I for more detail) Teaching is designed to support learners to remember the content they have been taught and to integrate new knowledge into larger concepts.

-Our teachers have a good knowledge of the subject(s) they teach.
+Our teachers have good subject knowledge.
 Leaders provide effective support for those teaching outside their main areas of expertise.
 A professional development plan is in place to equip teachers to present subject matter clearly, promoting appropriate discussion about the subject they are teaching.
 They check learners’ understanding systematically, identify misconceptions accurately and provide clear, direct and timely feedback.
 In doing so, they respond and adapt their teaching as necessary, without unnecessarily elaborate or differentiated approaches.

 Our teachers create an environment that allows the learner to focus on learning.
 The resources and materials that teachers select reflect our ambitious intentions for the subject being learnt and clearly support the intent of a coherently planned curriculum, sequenced towards cumulatively sufficient knowledge and skills for future learning and success.